MicrosoftDocs/dynamics365smb-docs/business-central/LocalFunctionality/UnitedKingdom/united-kingdom-leaving-eu.md

 If your business performs any of the above activities, you will likely need to make some configuration changes in [!INCLUDE[prod_short](../../includes/prod_short.md)].

 > [!NOTE]
 >  Make sure to check with Her Majesty's Revenue and Customs (HMRC) for the latest information and to investigate the impact that Brexit might have on your business: [https://www.gov.uk/transition](https://www.gov.uk/transition).
+Microsoft is doing the same and will continuously monitor legislation changes for potential product impact.

 ## Trade across borders and the use of Economic Operators Registration and Identification numbers
 Businesses in the UK are now subject to more administrative burdens when exporting and importing goods across borders, and one of these areas is with Customs.
 Although [!INCLUDE[prod_short](../../includes/prod_short.md)] does not support Customs documents by default, we have added a new **EORI number** field to the **Company Information** page.
 This is added to the international version (W1) and is available in all versions for European countries.
 In the UK version we have also added a **Supplementary VAT Reg.
 Number** field on the **Company Information** page to handle scenarios where you must express more than one of these numbers.
 For example, this is typically on invoices, depending on the countries/regions of the specific trade and on the movement of goods and services.